Ventricular system: Clinical significance

 The narrowness of the cerebral aqueduct and foramina means that they can become blocked, for example, by blood following a hemorrhagic stroke.
 As cerebrospinal fluid is continually produced by the choroid plexus within the ventricles, a blockage of outflow leads to increasingly high pressure in the lateral ventricles.
 As a consequence, this commonly leads in turn to hydrocephalus.
 Medically one would call this post-haemorrhagic acquired hydrocephalus, but is often referred to colloquially by the layperson as "water on the brain".
 This is an extremely serious condition regardless of the cause of blockage.
 An endoscopic third ventriculostomy is a surgical procedure for the treatment of hydrocephalus in which an opening is created in the floor of the third ventricle using an endoscope placed within the ventricular system through a burr hole.
 This allows the cerebrospinal fluid to flow directly to the basal cisterns, thereby bypassing any obstruction.
 A surgical procedure to make an entry hole to access any of the ventricles is called a ventriculostomy.
 This is done to drain accumulated cerebrospinal fluid either through a temporary catheter or a permanent shunt.

 Other diseases of the ventricular system include inflammation of the membranes (meningitis) or of the ventricles (ventriculitis) caused by infection or the introduction of blood following trauma or haemorrhage (cerebral haemorrhage or subarachnoid haemorrhage).

 During embryogenesis in the choroid plexus of the ventricles, choroid plexus cysts can form.

 The scientific study of CT scans of the ventricles in the late 1970s gave new insight into the study of mental disorders.
 Researchers found that individuals with schizophrenia had (in terms of group averages) larger than usual ventricles.
 This became the first "evidence" that schizophrenia was biological in origin and led to a renewed interest in its study via the use of imaging techniques.
 Magnetic resonance imaging (MRI) has superseded the use of CT in research in the role of detecting ventricular abnormalities in psychiatric illness.

-Whether the enlarged ventricles is a cause or a result of schizophrenia has not yet been established.
+Whether enlarged ventricles is a cause or a result of schizophrenia has not yet been established.
 Enlarged ventricles are also found in organic dementia and have been explained largely in terms of environmental factors.
 They have also been found to be extremely diverse between individuals, such that the percentage difference in group averages in schizophrenia studies (+16%) has been described as "not a very profound difference in the context of normal variation" (ranging from 25% to 350% of the mean average).

 The cave of septum pellucidum has been loosely associated with schizophrenia, post-traumatic stress disorder, traumatic brain injury, as well as with antisocial personality disorder.
 CSP is one of the distinguishing features of individuals displaying symptoms of dementia pugilistica.